ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 * number of profiles = if you need more then on profile increase that value.
 You can then select which profile will be used.
 * number of periods = define how many daily sections with different temperature you need.
 As more you set as more datapoints will be created.
 Better to use a low value (e.g. 5)
 * "public holiday like sunday = if you want to set target temperatures on public holiday like sunday enable that option.
 Otherwise public holiday settings are the same as on normal days
+* HeatingPeriod = start and end date of heating period.
+Used to set "HeatingPeriodActive"

 ### devices
 * a list of all rooms.
 You can disable a room here.